 Niche No Essay Scholarship

 Quick and Easy to Apply for a $2,000 Scholarship

-“There are no real disadvantages to early action,” says Ted O’Neill, dean of admissions at University of Chicago.
-“Early action enables students to apply early in the fall and get a response by the middle of December.
-But admitted students have no obligation; they can still apply to other schools, and they don’t have to tell us anything until May 1.”
+Early Action"There are no real disadvantages to early action," says Ted O'Neill, former dean of admissions and now humanities professor at University of Chicago.
+"Early action enables students to apply early in the fall and get a response by the middle of December.
+But admitted students have no obligation; they can still apply to other schools, and they don't have to tell us anything until May 1."